Home » Is It OK To Take My Parrot Outside?

 Parrots enjoy time in the sun, soaking up UV rays and watching the world go by.
 Unfortunately, there are dangers when taking a parrot outside because they can fly away, never to return.

 Curiosity, intrigue, or a loud noise can cause a parrot to fly off into the distance.
-It’s okay to take a parrot outside on a harness, place its cage outside temporarily, or put it in an aviary.
+It’s okay to take a parrot outside on a harness, temporarily place its cage outside, or put it in an aviary.

-Parrots often go missing because they fly to freedom when outside with their owners.
+Parrots often go missing because they seek freedom.
 Even if the parrot isn’t intent on abandoning you, it may take to the air and be unable to find its way home.

-Some owners allow parrots the freedom to come and go from the home, but this isn’t recommended.
+Some owners allow parrots the freedom to come and go from the home.

-They may claim that their parrots always return.
+They may find that their parrot always returns.
 However, a parrot that manages to return a few times isn’t guaranteed to return every time.
 This is because the following can happen:

-Parrots don’t have a homing instinct because they evolved to rely on their flock.
-Wild parrots seldom spend time alone, and almost everything they do happens collectively.
+Parrots don’t have a homing instinct like pigeons because they evolved to rely on their flock.

 If a parrot flies off, it may intend to return.
-However, once it gets far enough away, it’ll no longer recognize the area and be unable to tell which way home is and keep flying, ending up even more lost.
+Once it gets far enough away, it’ll no longer recognize the area and can’t tell which way is home.
+It’ll keep flying, ending up even more lost.

 Injury, Sickness, And Death

-Pet parrots aren’t equipped with the necessary survival tools to live outside of their owner’s home.
+Pet parrots lack the necessary survival tools to live outside the home.

-They also tire more easily than wild parrots.
-Some run out of energy after flying around for a while and become vulnerable to predators and extreme weather (hot and cold).
+They tire more quickly than wild parrots.
+Some run out of energy after flying around for a while and become vulnerable to predators and extreme weather.

 If a parrot sustains an injury or grows unwell, it won’t be able to return, even if it hasn’t traveled far.

-Domestic parrots depend on their owners for sustenance, so they can’t identify which foods are safe or dangerous.
-Many parts of the country lack natural foods.
+Domestic parrots depend on their owners for sustenance, so they can’t identify safe foods.

 A parrot could get a disease from interacting with sick birds and animals.